 Creativity is difficult.
 Heck, I have a folder of half-finished blogs on my laptop, and many more were in which I have never gotten beyond the title.
 And creativity is another thing, its hard work.
 The muse doesn’t just kiss you, no, you have to provide the work for her to stick around.
 Everybody knows this, after all, it’s the reason why takeaway seems so much more convenient than cooking.

 How does this relate to watches?
 Well, people who have been following the watch market recently have seen a wave of homages.
-This is of course not overly dramatic, but I do feel that it is indicative of a certain lack of creativity in the market.
-I am not saying there is absolutely no creativity in the market, brands like Ressence, HYT, and Urwerk push our imagination of what a watch can be.
-Sadly these watches, however, are unattainable for the average person being locked into price brackets in which you’d expect to find a sports car.
+This is of course not overly dramatic, but I do feel that it is indicative of a certain lack of creativity in the industry.
+I am not saying there is absolutely no creativity, brands like Ressence, HYT, and Urwerk push our imagination of what a watch can be.
+Sadly these watches are unattainable for the average person being locked into price brackets in which you’d expect to find a sports car.

 So why aren’t there that many creative and attainable watches around?
 It is connected to the fact that any new model carries an inherent risk of failure with it.
 To make an omelet though you have to crack some eggs, and who knows where you might strike on gold.
 After all, almost all of the classics of today where once a novelty, look at the history of Rolex in case you need any evidence.

 But Simon, you might ask, it is just a watch, what more do you want to invent?
 Charles Duell, the Commissioner of US patent office in 1899, said that “everything that can be invented has been invented.”
 Of course, with hindsight, it is easy to laugh at Mr. Duell, but I’m sure his sentiment was not a rarity at the time, and it is much more present today than you might think.
 The responsibility for change, however, lies more with you and your wallet than you might initially presume.